 Experience a Drift Dive in Rangiroa

-Perhaps one of the best diving spots in the world, Tiputa Pass is among the best things to do in Rangiroa.
+Perhaps one of the best diving spots in the world, Tiputa Pass is one of the best things to do in Rangiroa.
 Carried by the incoming current, divers gradually drift from the mouth of the pass towards the interior of the lagoon.
 You will encounter dolphins, black tip sharks and grey sharks.
-You will even see manta and leopard rays.
-Depending on the period, usually from January to March, hammerhead sharks will also be present.
-On the walls of the pass, you will see reef life with a multitude of tropical fish frolicking.
+You will even see manta rays and leopard rays.
+From January to March, hammerhead sharks will also be present.
+On the walls of the pass, you will see reef life with a multitude of frolicking tropical fish.

-This beautiful deep dive is also a very impressive experience.
-It requires a certain level of comfort in the water (Open Water PADI) and to be accompanied by a professional instructor.
-During a trip, it is customary to drift dive several times in a row.
-The aquatic nature being capricious and changing, this will give you the opportunity to experience many different things.
+This beautiful dive in deep water is also a very impressive experience.
+It requires a certain level of comfort in the water (Open Water PADI).
+During a trip, you will do the drift dive several times in a row.
+The aquatic nature being capricious and changing, this will often give you a different feeling.
 Sometimes the fauna will be discreet, sometimes effervescent.
 Depending on the type of excursion you choose, you will be able to finish this drift dive in the heart of a wonderful coral garden.

-Less famous than its neighbor Tiputa, the Avatoru pass offers a similar experience during a drift dive.
+Less famous, the Avatoru pass offers a similar experience during a drift dive.
 The aquatic fauna will be just as present, from sharks to rays.
-However, there are no dolphins, nor coral gardens nearby.
+However, there are no dolphins to be seen, nor coral gardens nearby.
 This explains in part why the site is less frequented by divers.
-But don’t worry: it is still an exceptional experience.
-Moreover, the Avatoru pass has the particularity of being shallower.
-Therefore, it is a more appropriate site for snorkeling dives.
-Because of the current, these dives should be done in the presence of a certified instructor.
+The Avatoru pass has the particularity of being shallower.
+Therefore, it is a more suitable site for snorkeling.

 Some Dive Centers to Recommend